- What We Do

 Food Asssistance Programs

-In September, FFP partnered with Mercy Corps, Global Communities and Save the Children to build the resilience of more than 378,000 food insecure individuals in Al Dhale'e, Dhamar, Ibb, Lahj, Raymah, Sana’a and Taizz through food-for-assets and food-voucher distribution activities.
-These awards were given in conjunction with a USAID/Yemen Mission-led effort to build resilience and strengthen livelihoods of Yemenis nationwide.
+In September of 2013, FFP partnered with Mercy Corps, Global Communities and Save the Children to build the resilience of more than 378,000 food-insecure individuals in Al Dhale'e, Dhamar, Ibb, Lahj, Raymah, Sana’a and Taizz Governorates through food-voucher for assets programs complementing USAID development investments in health, nutrition and agricultural livelihoods.
+These awards bolster USAID/Yemen’s efforts to build resilience and strengthen livelihoods of Yemenis in these seven Governorates.

 Food for Peace Contributions